cosmos/relayer/README.md

      $ rly start [path]
      ```

-    You will need to start a separate shell instance for each path you wish to relay over or setup .
+    You will need to start a separate shell instance for each path you wish to relay over.

+    >When running multiple instances of `rly start`, you will need to use the `--debug-addr` flag and provide an address:port.
+You can also pass an empty string `''`  to turn off this feature or pass `localhost:0` to randomly select a port.

     ---
     [[TROUBLESHOOTING](docs/troubleshooting.md)]